 EN 1: ASSUMPTIONS

-EN 1.1: (OIL PRICE) $57.00/bbl to $20/bbl this fall in crude oil prices is as an outcome of the complete meltdown of the world economy, occasioned by the shock experienced during the COVID-19 pandemic.
+EN 1.1: (OIL PRICE) $57.00/bbl to $20/bbl, this fall in crude oil prices is as an outcome of the complete meltdown of the world economy, occasioned by the shock experienced during the COVID-19 pandemic.
 The earlier $57/bbl is no longer feasible, thus the new assumption of $20/bbl for the remaining part of the year 2020 is proposed as the State is cautiously being conservative.
 The Global lockdown also affected the production schedule which resulted to proposing a new daily production rate of 1.7bb/day as against 2.8bbl/day in the original budget 2020.

 The COVID – 19 shock which is responsible for the global meltdown of the world economy, also affected the exchange rate of the Naira against the dollar.
 Rising from N305/$ to about N360/$, making more naira available per each dollar resulting to inflation.

 The global economic meltdown resulted in the fall of the National GDP (gross domestic product) from 2.9% to -4.5% where the State adopted the Federal Government assumption.
 This is largely due to non productivity during the lockdown as many industries and government offices were shutdown, thus impacting negatively on the growth of the economy.

-The closure of industries, companies and the restriction of interstate movementmade goods and services scarce.
+The closure of industries, companies and the restriction of interstate movement, made goods and services scarce.
 Whereas, the demand for goods and services remain high, thus resulting to increase in prices.
 As a result the rate of inflation rose from an earlier projection of 10.8% to 14.13% as obtained in the addendum to the Medium-Term Expenditure Framework (MTEF) 2020, submitted to National Assembly in May 2020.
 Furthermore, prices of goods and services in Borno State rose even higher than other parts of the country because of the peculiar circumstances of the State as a territorial state (with three international boarders) and the ill activities of insurgents, which further restricts movement in the state,

 EN 1: REVENUE & GRANTS